FUN SPEECH JOURNEYS

 Comprehension

-Older kids understand the parallel between cars and people allowing space to discuss ways to create a more inclusive and kind classroom environment for peers on the spectrum.
+Older kids understand the parallel allowing space to discuss ways to create a more inclusive and kind classroom environment for peers on the spectrum.

 Tonya Baradaran